 Those three words helped Ruth gather herself.
 “I’m at the hospital; when can you get here.”

 Those quiet, confusing conversations on the train came back.
 Jack shuddered.
 Wild images came.
 Jack’s expertise in the law of averages—it says this stuff happens to other people; we call them statistics.
 The emotion in Ruth’s voice rocked his world, set his mind on fire.

+Under cover of the noise in the four-story room, Jack whispered.
+Two words: Oh crap.
+[Well, we admit, crap is a civilized euphemism for what he really said.]

 V A Rabbi for a Goy